-- 1) The FMV of the property at the date of the individual's death. - The FMV on the alternate valuation date, if the personal representative for the estate chooses to use alternate valuation.
-For information on the alternate valuation date, see the instructions for Form 706. - The value under the special-use valuation method for real property used in farming or other closely held business, if chosen for estate tax purposes.
+- The FMV of the property at the date of the individual's death. - The FMV on the alternate valuation date, if the personal representative for the estate chooses to use alternate valuation.
+For information on the alternate valuation date, see the instructions for Form 706 - The value under the special-use valuation method for real property used in farming or other closely held business, if chosen for estate tax purposes.
 This method is discussed later. - 4) The decedent's adjusted basis in land to the extent of the value that is excluded from the decedent's taxable estate as a qualified conservation easement.
+For information on a qualified conservation easement see the instructions to Form 706.

 If a federal estate tax return does not have to be filed, your basis in the inherited property is its appraised value at the date of death for state inheritance or transmission taxes.

 Appreciated property.
 The above rule does not apply to appreciated property you receive from a decedent if you or your spouse originally gave the property to the decedent within 1 year before the decedent's death.
 Your basis in this property is the same as the decedent's adjusted basis in the property immediately before his or her death, rather than its FMV.
 Appreciated property is any property whose FMV on the day it was given to the decedent is more than its adjusted basis.